Using the find database#

 • miopenFindConvolutionBackwardWeightsAlgorithm()

-During the call, find data entries are collected for one problem configuration, which is implicitly defined by the tensor descriptors and convolution descriptor passed to API function.
+During the call, find data entries are collected for one specific “problem configuration”, which is implicitly defined by the tensor descriptors and convolution descriptor passed to the API function.

 Updating MIOpen and User FindDb#

-When you install a new version of MIOpen, this new version ignores old User FindDb files.
+When you install a new version of MIOpen, the new version ignores old User FindDb files.
 Therefore, you don’t need to move or delete the old User FindDb files.

-If you want to re-collect the information into the new User FindDb, you can use the same steps you followed in the previous version.
+To collect the previous information again into the new User FindDb, use the same steps you followed in the previous version.
 Re-collecting information keeps immediate mode optimized.

 Disabling FindDb#

-You can disable FindDb by setting the MIOPEN_DEBUG_DISABLE_FIND_DB environmental variable to 1:
+To disable FindDb, set the MIOPEN_DEBUG_DISABLE_FIND_DB environmental variable to 1:

 export MIOPEN_DEBUG_DISABLE_FIND_DB=1